MARTIMM/Semi-xml/README.md

 ## Changes

+* 0.17.0
+  * Automatic generating directories before writing to files.
+See save().
 * 0.16.3
   * Bugfixes in code and tests.
 September brought a lot of changes which had its influence in the program, modules and tests.
 Also some undetected